5th Alvar Aalto Researchers’ Network Seminar 2023

 Participation requires registration for the seminar.
 The registration fee covers:

-Registration fees (registration opens in January 2023)
+Registration fees (registration opens in the first week of February 2023)

 Programme Manager, Alvar Aalto Foundation